-Information and useful resourcesThere are a variety of fact sheets, frequently asked questions and links to resource material available on the Bonded Medical Program New Arrangement Resource page.
+We are transitioning to the new departmental site, there are a variety of fact sheets, frequently asked questions and links to resource material available on the new Bonded Medical Program Resource page.

 - a standard three (3) year Return of Service Obligation (RoSO) to be completed over an eighteen (18) year period.
 Participants of the BMP scheme 2016-2019 cohort who have a twelve (12) month RoSO will keep this under the new arrangement

 - replacement of the individual contract/deed of agreement with a statutory scheme